 Meanwhile, the webinar format is a one-way lecture that limits interaction between speakers and audiences.
 With four to six speakers each, the format does not encourage critical thinking and seems ineffective at helping audiences understand the application of the knowledge.

 The economic advantage of social media and digital platforms is also exaggerated.
 In digital culture, topics include “becoming an influencer”, “earn money through social media”, or “build your brand on social media”.
 These matters frame social media as a fast-track to wealth.
-This focus comes at the expense of an education that could teach users how to critically think about issues, such as digital advertising or the content served to them by social media algorithms.
+This focus comes at the expense of an education that could teach users how to critically think about issues to do with human rights abuses, palm oil greenwashing, palm oil deforestation and more.

 The literacy program has led Indonesians to believe the government will stop misinformation, as opposed to individuals.
 A 2021 national survey conducted by the Ministry of Information and Communication and Kata Data Insight shows